autowarefoundation/autoware.core/planning/autoware_path_generator/README.md

 When input data is ready, it first searches for the lanelet closest to the vehicle.
 If found, it gets the lanelets within a distance of `backward_path_length` behind and `forward_path_length` in front.
-Their centerlines are concatenated to generate a path.
+Their center lines are concatenated to generate a path.

-If waypoints exist in the route, it replaces the overlapped segment of the centerline with them.
+If waypoints exist in the route, it replaces the overlapped segment of the center line with them.
 The overlap interval is determined as shown in the following figure.

 ![waypoint_group_overlap_interval_determination](./media/waypoint_group_overlap_interval_determination.drawio.svg)